 |Failure to Pay Penalty||0.5% of $500 x 2 months||$5.00|

 |Reduction for 2 Months Where Both Penalties Apply||– $5.00|

 3. Failure to Pay Proper Estimated Tax

 In addition to the penalties listed above, the IRS can charge interest on the amount due and on the late-filing penalty.
 The interest rate is the federal short-term rate plus 3%.
-This rate is set every three months; for the second quarter of 2019, it’s 6%.
+This rate is set every three months; for the first quarter of 2021, it’s 5.2%.
 Interest compounds daily.

 In some circumstances, the IRS will waive the estimated tax penalty on a first offense.
 To qualify for First Time Penalty Abatement, you must meet the following three criteria:

 - You weren’t required to file a tax return or had no penalties for the last three tax years

 - You filed all currently required tax returns or filed an extension of time to file

 - You paid, or arranged to pay, any tax due